 Test duration on AWS is limited to 150 minutes.
 To extend this time, contact Amazon.

 Amazon Fire devices are not supported.

-You can use capabilities to select a device.
-Set the desired capabilities and choose an OS, an OS version, manufacturer, model and fleet type: public or private.
+- You can use capabilities to filter devices.
+Set the capabilities in the filter pane on the left.
+You can select a device by OS, OS version, manufacturer, model , fleet type: public or private, and availability.
 The list of matching devices, and their availability, are displayed.

-Tip: Populate the desired capabilities fields according to the characteristics of a specific device, by clicking the icon next to the device.
-To clear the set capabilities, click CLEAR at the top of the capabilities section.
+- You can set the filter selections according to the characteristics of a specific device, by clicking the icon next to the device.
+To clear the filter, click Clear at the top of the filter section.

-For public iOS devices, the ADF signing service can only be used while setting up the device.
+Note: For public iOS devices, the ADF signing service can only be used while setting up the device.
 You will not be able to install apps on public iOS devices at a later time.
-For private ADF devices, provided that you add the device id to your provisioning profile, you can install apps on a private ADF device using the app interactions in the control panel.
-For details, see Device interactions.
+You can install apps on private ADF devices using app interactions, provided that you add the device ID to your provisioning profile.
+For details, see Device access window.

 ADF devices will no longer be displayed in the lab if the following cases:

 You can use an ADF device in CI (Continuous integration) testing using REST API calls.
 First make sure you have enabled AWS as described in AWS Device Farm integration.

 Obtain the device ID with one of the following API calls: